-- Ride to Site Observations Document relevant items of note that were seen on the way to the site - □ Conduct Interviews Conduct all needed interviews with on-site staff.
-Ensure contact information is obtained. - □ Take Pictures Capture more pictures than you think you need; unneeded pictures can always be deleted later - Security Master Plan or Other Relevant Plans Obtain copies/links if possible and upload to Haystax
+Ride to Site Observations - Document relevant items seen on the way to the site.
+Conduct Interviews - Conduct all needed interviews with on-site staff.
+Ensure contact information is obtained.

+Take Pictures - Capture more pictures than you think you need; unneeded pictures can always be deleted later.

+Security Master Plan or Other Relevant Plans - Obtain if possible and upload to Cal COP.